moseswmwong/lstm-attention-chatbot/README.md

 2. Change directory to this chatbot program

 3. Activate <env_name>, where the env_name is the one you created in Preparation step 1.
+Note that activate is an Anaconda program for you to enable an specific Data Science environment, e.g. Python 3.6 with CUDA 9.0 and Tensorflow 1.10.0

 4. Run this command
    - python chat.py models\cornell_movie_dialog\20181223\best_weights_training.ckpt